localstack/docs/content/en/user-guide/aws/opensearch/index.md

 ## Introduction

 OpenSearch Service is an open-source search and analytics engine, offering developers and organizations advanced search capabilities, robust data analysis, and insightful visualizations.
 OpenSearch Service also offers log analytics, real-time application monitoring, and clickstream analysis.
-The following versions of OpenSearch Service are supported by LocalStack
+The following versions of OpenSearch Service are supported by LocalStack:

 - 1.0
 - 1.1